This is the world – we need acoustic standards!

 - France: Reverberation time ≤ 0.8 sec.

 More countries in Europe have standards for patient rooms but not all have demands for reverberation time.
 Some countries have demands on the amount of absorption material in the room instead.
 Spain, the UK, and Germany have demands for absorption area in m2 related to the room volume and UK has demanded absorption area in m2 related to floor area.

 - Spain: Absorption area related to room volume ≥0.2

 - Germany: Absorption area related to room volume ≥0.25

 - UK: Absorption area related to floor area ≥0.8

 Acoustic standards change the world

 Knowing that standards do make a positive change for healthcare facilities we also need to think about if the standards and guidelines we have are good enough.

-All over the world we see healthcare systems taking care of older and older patients simply because we live longer and people get older.
-In Denmark, citizens aged 80 or older represent 10% of all consultations – despite the fact that they make up only 4% of the population.
+All over the world, we see healthcare systems taking care of older and older patients simply because we live longer and people get older.
+In Denmark, citizens aged 80 or older represent 10% of all consultations – even though they make up only 4% of the population.

-Furthermore, if we look into health costs we also see that citizens aged 75 and older top the list over age groups that have the highest health costs.
+Furthermore, if we look into health costs we also see that citizens aged 75 and older top the list of age groups that have the highest health costs.